Here you will learn how to negotiate the price in English.

 You may be lucky and the shop or showroom are offering a bargain but in most situations you need to be prepared to negotiate.

-How to negotiate price in English
+How to Negotiate the Price in English

-- What’s the best price/what’s your best price?
+- What’s your best price?

-- How far can you come down in price to meet me? (what can he take off the price to get closer to
+- How far can you come down in price to meet me? (what can he take off the price to get closer to your budget?

 - What will your cash price be?